Bor de Kock

 I am an assistant professor of cryptology at the Department of Information Security and Communication Technology (IIK).
 I'm a member of the research group NaCl (NTNU's Applied Cryptography Lab), which is a cooporation between IIK and the Department of Mathematical Sciences.

-My primary research interest, and the topic of my PhD thesis to be defended spring 2023, is Post-Quantum Key Exchange and its various applications.
+My primary research interest, and the topic of my PhD which I defended in June 2023, is Post-Quantum Key Exchange and its various applications.
 Students at IIK interested in writing a master's thesis on a cryptology-related topic are welcome to reach out.

 In 2020-2022 I was a member of the faculty board and the academic appointments committee at IE as an elected representative of the employees in temporary academic positions.

-Before starting at NTNU I was a student at Eindhoven University of Technology where I obtained an MSc degree in Computer Science and Engineering.
+I started at NTNU as a researcher in October 2018, and was promoted to assistant professor in August 2022.
+Before that, I was a student at Eindhoven University of Technology where I obtained an MSc degree in Computer Science and Engineering.
+A complete CV is available upon request.

 Research